What Is Smoke Testing?

 How quickly can you do a check to see if your application still performs its most basic functions?
 If you just mentally went through the steps necessary to do this, you designed a smoke test.

-Smoke testing is a type of testing that verifies an application performs a minimal set of functions without which further testing or release to production is impossible.
+Smoke testing in software engineering is a testing method that verifies an application performs a minimal set of functions without which further testing or release to production is impossible.
 It's usually done prior to releasing or before continuing with subsequent, more detailed tests.
-Testers use it to determine the stability of the product and to decide if they should execute their more elaborate tests of edge cases and less important functionalities.
+Testers use it to check the critical functionalities and determine the stability of the software product and to decide if they should execute their more elaborate tests of edge cases and less important functionalities.

 Smoke Testing vs. Regression Testing vs. Sanity Testing